denisecase/44-517-bigdata-syllabus/README.md

 This syllabus is a progressive web app, and can be installed on mobile and other devices.

+## Semester Updates

+- Update the CDN styles in index.html.
+- Update the Canvas course URL in the navigation bar.
+- Update outcomes.
+- Update tools and requirements.
+- Update schedule.
+- Update office hours.

 ## See Also

 For more information about generating custom icons, formatting, linting, and more, see [Web Apps Syllabus README.md](https://github.com/profcase/44-563-webapps-syllabus).